 Fertilizer Applied for Agricultural Purposes

-This indicator shows use of the three major fertilizer nutrients in pounds per acre of land per year (expressed as N, P, or K) used for crop production from 1960 to 2010.
-Data are from an annual survey for agricultural crops conducted by the U.S. Department of Agriculture (USDA) National Agricultural Statistics Service (NASS) and from the Economic Research Service (ERS) Major Land Use series.
+This indicator shows use of the three major fertilizer nutrients in pounds per acre of land per year (expressed as N, P, or K) used for crop production from 1960 to 2015.
+Data on agricultural fertilizer sales prior to 2011 are from an annual survey for agricultural crops conducted by the U.S. Department of Agriculture (USDA) National Agricultural Statistics Service (NASS), and in subsequent years from reports by the Association of American Plant Food Control Officials (AAPFCO) and The Fertilizer Institute (TFI).
+Data on total cropland acreage are from the USDA Economic Research Service (ERS) Major Land Use series.
 Acreage used for crop production includes cropland harvested and crop failure as estimated in the ERS series.
 Cropland estimates as used in this indicator are a subset of agricultural land estimates discussed in the Land Cover and Land Use indicators.
 NASS also produces an annual Agricultural Chemical Usage report on four to five targeted field crops, based on data compiled from the Agricultural Resources Management Survey (ARMS).
-The ARMS surveys farmers in major agriculture-producing states that together account for a large percentage of crop acreage for corn, soybeans, cotton, and wheat.
-Results are presented for the years 2005-2006 by EPA Region.
+The ARMS program surveys farmers in major agriculture-producing states that together account for a large percentage of crop acreage for corn, soybeans, cotton, and wheat.
+Results are presented for the years 2017-2018 by EPA Region.

-On a per acre basis, use of the three major fertilizer nutrients increased from 46.2 nutrient pounds per acre per year (lbs/acre/yr) in 1960 to a peak of 146 lbs/acre/yr in 2004, an increase of 215 percent (Exhibit 1).
+On a per acre basis, use of the three major fertilizer nutrients increased from 46.2 nutrient pounds per acre per year (lb/acre/yr) in 1960 to a peak of 146 lb/acre/yr in 2004, an increase of 215 percent (Exhibit 1).
 Mirroring the overall tonnage statistics cited above, commercial fertilizer use per acre has become more volatile since 2004.
-From its peak in 2004 at 146 lbs/acre/yr, it declined to 111 lbs/acre/year in 2009, then increased to 130 lbs/acre/yr in 2010.
+From its peak in 2004 at 146 lb/acre/yr, it declined to 111 lb/acre/year in 2009, then increased to 136 lb/acre/year in 2015.

-Since 1960, nitrogen accounted for the steepest increase in use, from 17.0 lbs/acre/yr in 1960 to a peak of 82.5 lbs/acre/yr in 2007.
-In 2010, nitrogen accounted for about 59 percent of total fertilizer use, up from 37 percent in 1960.
-During the same period, phosphate and potash use grew more slowly; they remained steady between 25 and 36 lbs/acre/yr each since the late 1960s (except 2009) and in 2010 accounted for approximately 20 percent and 21 percent of total fertilizer usage, respectively.
+Since 1960, nitrogen accounted for the steepest increase in use, from 17.0 lb/acre/yr in 1960 to a peak of 83.6 lb/acre/yr in 2013.
+In 2015, nitrogen accounted for about 59 percent of total fertilizer use, up from 37 percent in 1960.
+During the same period, phosphate and potash use grew more slowly; they remained steady between 25 and 36 lb/acre/yr each since the late 1960s (except 2009) and in 2015 accounted for approximately 20 percent and 22 percent of total fertilizer usage, respectively.

-The acreage of land planted in cotton was 12.4 million acres in the most recent ARMS survey year (2006) and has ranged between 11 and 16 million acres since 1990.
-Major cotton-producing states include 17 southern states located in EPA Regions 4, 6, and 9.
+The acreage of land planted for cotton was 13.7 million acres in the most recent acreage survey year (2019) (USDA NASS, 2019a) and has ranged between 11 and 16 million acres since 1990.
+Major cotton-producing states include states located in EPA Regions 4, 6, and 7.

-Production of winter, durum, and other spring wheat occurred on about 57 million acres in 2006 and is distributed across EPA Regions 5, 6, 7, 8, and 10.
+Production of winter, durum, and other spring wheat occurred on 46 million acres in 2019, the most recent acreage survey (USDA NASS, 2019a).
+Wheat production is distributed across EPA Regions 4 through 10.
 Wheat typically accounts for about 10 percent of all commercial fertilizer used (Daberkow and Huang, 2006).

-Soybeans were the fastest-growing crop in total acreage, increasing from 57.8 million acres in 1990 to 75.5 million acres in 2006 (USDA NASS, 2007c).
-The majority of soybean acreage (80 percent) is concentrated in the upper Midwest in EPA Regions 5 and 7.
+Soybeans were the fastest-growing crop in total acreage, increasing from 29 million acres in 1963 to 90.1 million acres in 2017 (Nickerson et al., 2011; USDA NASS, 2018a).
+However, the planted acreage of soybeans (80 million acres) decreased 10 percent between 2018 and 2019 (USDA NASS, 2019a).
+Soybean acreage is concentrated in the upper Midwest in EPA Regions 5 and 7.
 Soybeans require the least fertilizer per acre of the four crops described here.

-Overall, production of these four crops in the ARMS states used slightly more than 13.25 million tons per year (MT/yr) of fertilizer in 2005-2006 (Exhibit 2) of the 21.7 MT/yr estimated (2005-2006 average) by ERS for all crops produced in the entire U.S. Of this amount, slightly less than half (5.8 MT/yr) was applied in EPA Region 5 (Exhibit 2), most of which was used for corn.
-An additional 3.7 MT/yr was applied in EPA Region 7, primarily on corn or soybeans.
+Overall, production of these four crops in the ARMS states used 16.1 million tons per year (MT/yr) of fertilizer in 2017-2018 (Exhibit 2).
+Of this amount, approximately 42 percent (6.7 MT/yr) was applied in EPA Region 5 (Exhibit 2), most of which was used for corn.
+An additional 4.7 MT/yr was applied in EPA Region 7 (29 percent), primarily on corn or soybeans.

-- USDA national estimates of fertilizer use are based on sales data provided by states, not actual fertilizer usage, and are susceptible to differing reporting procedures or accuracy from state to state.
+- Estimates of fertilizer use are based on sales data provided by states, not actual fertilizer usage, and are susceptible to differing reporting procedures or accuracy from state to state.

 - Within the ARMS, not all states report fertilizer data every year for each crop type, making it difficult to establish year-to-year trends (a decrease in fertilizer use for a specific crop might be attributed to failure of a state to report, rather than an actual decrease of use).

-- ARMS sampling is limited to program states, which represent 82 to 99 percent of crop acreage (across all surveyed crops) for the years 2005 and 2006, depending on crop type.
+- ARMS sampling is limited to program states, which must represent 80 percent of crop acreage (across all surveyed crops) for the years 2017 and 2018.